IMcod3/IMcod3/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... nope
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
-I'm very funny, handsome and a liar.
+I'm very funny, handsome and a liar

 <!---
 IMcod3/IMcod3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.